oVirt/ovirt-site/source/release/3.4.1/index.html.md

 ### CANDIDATE RELEASE

-oVirt 3.4.1 candidate release will be available on 2014-04-22.
-In order to install it you've to enable oVirt 3.4 pre release repository.
+oVirt 3.4.1 candidate release is available since 2014-04-22.
+In order to install it you've to enable oVirt 3.4 rc repository.

 ### Fedora / CentOS / RHEL